Innoe18/Computer-Security/README.md

 An explanation of how the programme works
-The main method of the program calls the menu system which allows user to sect 3 options with the first being encryption.
+The main method of the program calls the menu system which allows user to select 3 options with the first being encryption.
 When called the corresponding

 method from the encrypt class is executed .
 The method uses the try catch blocks to catch any errors that may occur during the encryption process of a file